yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 Some games such as _Mario Kart 8 Deluxe_ require the use of system files found inside the Switch's **System Firmware** to be playable.
 We'll now dump the firmware files from your Switch using **TegraExplorer**.

-> **NOTE:** Make sure that your Switch is updated to the latest system version before proceeding with this section.
+> **NOTE:** Make sure that your Switch is on the latest system update before proceeding with this section.
-> - As of now, the latest system update is version `14.1.2`.

 **Step 1:** In the Hekate Home menu, tap on `Payloads`.